glassroom/torch_lsuv_init/README.md

 `model` is a torch.nn.Module object containing the model on which to apply LSUV.

-`data` is a sample input data drawn from training dataset.
+`data` is a sample batch of input data drawn from training dataset.

 `apply_only_to` is a list of strings indicating target children modules.
 For example, \['Conv'\] results in LSUV applied to children of type containing the substring 'Conv'.